-Quantitative application of the safety goals
+Quantitative application of safety goals

-For practical application, quantitative safety goals have been established so as to achieve the intent of the qualitative safety goals.
-The three quantitative safety goals are:
+For practical application, the following 3 quantitative safety goals have been established so as to achieve the intent of the qualitative safety goals:

-- 1. core damage frequency - 2. small release frequency
+- 1. core damage frequency

+- 2. small release frequency

-3. large release frequency
+- 3. large release frequency

-A core damage accident results from a postulated initiating event (PIE) followed by the failure of one or more safety system(s) or safety support system(s).
+A core damage accident results from a postulated initiating event (PIE) followed by the failure of 1 or more safety system(s) or safety support system(s).
 Core damage frequency is a measure of the plant's accident prevention capabilities.